OLPS/OLPS/README.md

 ===========

 * OLPS_gui.m
   run the OLPS toolbox in the GUI mode (recommended, available only in Matlab)

 * OLPS_cli.m

-run the OLPS toolbox in the Command Line Interface (CLI) (compatible for both Matlab and octave)
+  run the OLPS toolbox in the Command Line Interface (CLI) (for both Matlab and octave)

 REFERENCES
 ==========